ironiridis/chrisharrington.github.io/_posts/2020-06-25-duplicate-images-part1.md

 * Be as fast, efficient, and accurate as possible.

 ### Approach
 In this series, we will use Go.
 It has [exhaustive support for S3](https://godoc.org/github.com/aws/aws-sdk-go/service/s3), natural support for multi-core processing, and is a joy to use.
-In part 2, we will start with a naive comparison approach that fails many of our requirements above.
+[In part 2](/project/dupeimages/2020/07/04/duplicate-images-part2.html), we start with a naive comparison approach that fails many of our requirements above.
 In the following parts, we will refine until we have a reusable tool.